Sprained Ankle

 For immediate pain relief:

-1. If the pain or swelling is intense, or if you are not sure, you may have a fracture.
-In this case go to your podiatrist or the emergency room immediately.
+If the pain or swelling is intense, or if you are not sure, you may have a fracture.
+In this case go to your foot ankle specialist near me or the emergency room immediately.
 If the pain is severe, x-ray examination and other types of scans may be necessary to visualize the damage to the soft tissue structures.
 In less severe cases, follow the protocol shown here:

 Long Term Treatment: Treatment must be directed at supporting the ankle ligaments, and preventing further sprains.
 Podiatrists, orthopedists, trainers, and physical therapists recommend the following products.